Sicilian Anise Cookies for Lent (Pani di Cena)

 • In a medium bowl, combine the flour, anise seeds and baking powder and give it a stir.

-• Add the vanilla, anise extract and shortening to the eggs and beat for 2 more minutes.
+Add the vanilla, anise extract and shortening to the eggs and beat for 2 more minutes.

-• Slowly add the flour and beat until it is thoroughly combined and a dough has formed.
+Slowly add the flour and beat until it is thoroughly combined and a dough has formed.

 • Pour the dough out on to a lightly floured work surface.
 Knead the dough and add additional flour to keep if from sticking to the surface.
 Continue to knead the dough until it is smooth and no longer tacky.

-Work with a small amount of dough at a time.
-Roll the dough into a log about 1″ in diameter.
-Then cut the log into about an 1 1/2″ long cookies.
-As the little logs are laying on their sides cut a cross on one end by cutting a 1/4″ deep slit on one end of the log.
-Turn it half way and cut another slit on the same end of the log.
-Place the cookie with the flat end on the work surface and the slits at the top of the cookie.
-Gently spread the 4 sections apart to form a cross.
-Place the cookies about 2 inches apart on a cookie sheet lined with parchment paper.
+Roll the dough into a log about 1 ½ inches in diameter.
+Then, cut the log into approximately 1 ½-inch-long cookies.
+Cut a 1/4″ deep slit on one end of the log.
+Turn it halfway and cut another slit on the same end of the log.
+Place the cookie with the flat end on the work surface and gently spread the four sections apart to form a cross.

 Frosting the cookies